sdoria/SimpleSelfAttention/README.md

         return o.view(*size).contiguous()

+### An important tip for convergence:

+Convergence can be an issue when adding a SimpleSelfAttention layer to an existing architecture.
+We've observed that, when placed within a Resnet block, the network converges if SimpleSelfAttention is placed right after a convolution layer that uses batch norm, and initializes the batchnorm weights to 0.
+In our code (xresnet.py), this is done by setting zero_bn=True for the conv_layer that precedes SImpleSelfAttention.

+### Some more info (needs to be rewritten)

 As described in the SAGAN paper ([4]), the original layer takes the image features x of shape (C,N) (where N = H * W), and transforms them into f(x) = Wf * x and g(x) = Wg * x, where Wf and Wg have shape (C,C'), and C' is chosen to be C/8.
 Those matrix multiplications can be expressed as (1 * 1) convolution layers.
 Then, we compute S = (f(x))^T * g(x).

 Therefore, S = (Wf * x)^T * (Wg * x) = x^T * (Wf ^T * Wg) * x.
 My first proposed simplification is to combine (Wf ^T * Wg) into a single (C * C) matrix W. So S = x^T * W * x.
 S = S(x,x) (bilinear form) is of shape (N * N) and will represent the influence of each pixel on other pixels ("the extent to which the model attends to the ith location when synthesizing the jth region" [4]).
 Note that S(x,x) depends on the input, whereas W does not.
 (I suspect that having the same bilinear form for every input might be the reason we do better on Imagewoof = 10 dog breeds than Imagenette = 10 very different classes)